sourcefuse/terraform-aws-arc-redshift/docs/module-usage-guide/README.md

 ### Purpose of the Document

-This document provides guidelines and instructions for users looking to implement the Terraform AWS Redshift.
+This document provides guidelines and instructions for users looking to create Redshift cluster using the module.

 ### Module Overview